Minimum alcohol pricing has cost Scots £270m, think tank claims

 A flagship policy intended to prevent the sale of cheap drinks has cost Scottish people about £270 million, a report has suggested.

-The report titled The Hangover: The cost of minimum alcohol pricing in Scotland, for the Institute of Economic Affairs (IEA), has claimed that the policy has had little positive impact on employment, crime and health.
+The report, titled The Hangover: The Cost Of Minimum Alcohol Pricing In Scotland, for the Institute of Economic Affairs (IEA), claimed the policy has had little positive impact on employment, crime and health.

-It also found the policy cost drinkers in Scotland on average £71.12 per head.
+It also found the policy has cost drinkers in Scotland an average of £71.12 per head.

 But the IEA claims this has not been the case.